gonzalo180409/IA_OpenSource2/montaje/Resources/figures/readme.txt

-Folder to viw the outputs.
+Folder to viw the outputs